Caroline Hedlock Centre student participating in a lab

 Incoming first-year students interested in a career in healthcare, experience life on campus—inside and outside of the classroom.

-The Summer Health Immersion Program (SHIP) is a one-week summer enrichment program for incoming first-year students from Kentucky who are interested in health professions.
+The Summer Health Immersion Program (SHIP) is a one-week summer enrichment program for incoming first-year students who are interested in health professions.
 SHIP students will come to campus to get a head start on exploring their career interests in the healthcare field while also developing essential skills that will help them be successful during their first semester classes at Centre.

 What You’ll Do